Pendu/Advanced-Retreival-and-Re-ranking/docs/source/stage2_reranking/literature_survey/index.rst

     A principled approach to reduce multi-vector similarity search to single-vector MIPS, achieving 10% improved recall with 90% lower latency compared to prior state-of-the-art.
 Enables ColBERT-quality retrieval at production scale.

+**Zelo: Addressing the Laffer Curve in Hard Negative Mining**
+    Introduces a theoretical framework identifying the Laffer curve relationship between hard negative miner intelligence and model performance.
+Reveals that increasingly sophisticated miners eventually degrade performance by selecting false negatives that are more relevant than human-annotated positives.

 Contributing
 ------------